HaxeFoundation/hxcpp/docs/build_xml/Linker.md

    <fromfile value="flag" needsQuotes="true" />
    ```
      + value = flag for specifying file.
-     If the filename should be a separate arguement, then the flag should end with a space.
+     If the filename should be a separate argument, then the flag should end with a space.
      Usually `@` or `-filelist `.
 Use empty to disable.
      + needsQuotes = is whether to quote the obj names in the file